madiali/mips-emulator/README.md

   <img src="https://i.imgur.com/IZRknzr.png">
 </p>

+For sound, specifically, the original Windows-only [MIPS Emulator](https://github.com/jordanel/mips-emulator) can play sound, so it supports `Sound` as a type in the JSON.
+Therefore, to test sound, if you are on Windows, we would suggest downloading the original MIPS Emulator and specifying `"type": "Sound"` in the JSON.

 ### Additional memory mappings

-If you have additional memory mappings in your project, you can create these mappings in the JSON with type `DataMemory` to view the values in the emulator, similar to the Sound mapping shown above.
+If you have additional memory mappings in your project, you can create those mappings in the JSON with type `DataMemory` to view the values in the emulator, similar to the Sound mapping shown above.
 For example, see [rubiks.json](src/test/TestProjects/Rubik's/rubiks.json), which has 7 additional mappings.
 For example,

 ```json
 {